V1LL0/DICOMPROJECT_BD/Final_Project_Presentation.md

 ## Image 3D with plasm.js:

 * We can upload more than one image
-* Later to place them all one above the other, at a distance selected by the user, to get a 3D effect.
+* Later we can place them all one above the other, at a distance selected by the user, to get a 3D effect.